 Bob had worked with others to develop a new incinerator system of disposing of human tissue and medical waste designed for many urgent needs of the health community and, because of a new epidemic, cruelly identified as the Gay Related Immune Disorder, GRID.

-Jenny, a former member of the Student’s Council on AIDS, served alongside other activists to stop being silent, and to bring awareness and action into Life about AIDS.
+Jenny, while in high school in love with a girl, then in college falling in love with Bob, was a college member of the Student’s Council on AIDS, served alongside other activists to stop being silent, and to bring awareness and action into Life about AIDS.